MrBedhead/CHS-AP-Computer-Science-Resources-2016/README.md

-# CHS AP Compooter Ziene Risorces 2016
+# CHS AP Computer Science Resources 2016

 ## Our Toolchain - the program development software (tools) we use.